 Search our directory

-Bon Appetit's Wine & Spirits Focus: A Lifestyle Experience wine and food tasting event at the Marriott Marquis was stuffed to the gills with 1,600 oenophiles and foodies eager to eat, drink and eat some more.
+NEW YORK Bon Appetit's Wine & Spirits Focus: A Lifestyle Experience wine and food tasting event at the Marriott Marquis was stuffed to the gills with 1,600 oenophiles and foodies eager to eat, drink and eat some more.
 The most commonly overheard phrase: “You have to try this!“ Second most commonly overheard statement: “Ugh.
 I ate too much.”

 The tasting event, part of a nationwide, six-city tour (the other cities are San Francisco, Atlanta, Las Vegas, Chicago and Los Angeles) was also a benefit for the Make-A-Wish Foundation, a nonprofit organization that grants wishes to ill children.
 Produced by Bon Appetit special events director Caryl Chinn and M. Young Communications, the event boasted tastings from some of the best restaurants in the city, including Aquavit, Aureole, Daniel, Felidia, Fiamma, La Caravelle, Mesa Grill, Payard Patisserie and Bistro, Red Cat, San Domenico, Tonic and Tuscan Steak.
 (The people at the Swanson's broth table, which offered a bland risotto, must have felt a little intimidated.)